shapedthought/vcli/user_guide.md

 ### 11.1. <a name='ReplacingaparameterinaJSONfile'></a>Replacing a parameter in a JSON file

-There is great tool (written in Rust 🦀) called sd which version of sed that allows you to replace a parameter in a file.
+There is great tool (written in Rust 🦀) called sd which works like sed and allows you to replace strings in a file using string expressions and regex.

 For example, if you wanted to replace the name of a job in a JSON file you could do the following: